Electromechanical cipher machine

 Although the original patent describes a 4 x 5 matrix, the actual

-25 letters to be used (5 x 5).
-This was solved by replacing the letter W
+25 letters to be used (5 x 5), which was solved by replacing the letter W

 with VV (2 x 'V').